 I used a lot of variable assignments here, to show how we could do it, but for such a simple example I could have done:

-You should now be able to access and modify nodes.
+You should now be able to access and modify knobs on nodes.

 If you have been through the python tutorials on Codecademy or somewhere else, you know what is a function.
 For the others rushing through, let me try to explain.

-A function is pretty much a group of command lines, that have been pre-defined to accomplish a specific task.
+A function is pretty much a group of commands, that have been pre-defined to accomplish a specific task.

 We could compare a function to a Nuke Gizmo.
-It can contain many nodes and do a lot of things, but at the end we can re-use it over and over again, with different inputs and values, without creating a gigantic mess in your script.
+It can contain many nodes and do a lot of things, but in the end, we can re-use it over and over again, with different inputs and values, without creating a gigantic mess in our script.